gamesalad/xkcd_sfw_generator/README.md

 To just get a single phrase:

-`XkcdSfwGenerator.generate(2) # => horse chair`
+`XkcdSfwGenerator.generate(2) # => "horsechair"`

-To get an object suitable for creating multiple passwords (and not incur the cost of loading the dictionary each time:
+To get an object suitable for creating multiple passwords (and not incur the cost of loading the dictionary each time):

 ```ruby
 generator = XkcdSfwGenerator::Generator.new